clipopera2025/clipopera_assets/README.md

 ### GitHub Actions

-A workflow at `.github/workflows/deploy.yml` installs dependencies, checks the code with `black`, compiles the scripts, and then calls a Render deploy webhook when changes are pushed to `main`.
+A workflow at `.github/workflows/deploy.yml` installs dependencies, checks the code with `black`, compiles the scripts, and then triggers deployments to Render and Vercel when changes are pushed to `main`.
+Set `VERCEL_TOKEN`, `VERCEL_ORG_ID`, and `VERCEL_PROJECT_ID` as GitHub secrets so the workflow can deploy to Vercel.

 ### Cloud Deployment

 - **Render:** create a new Docker service from this repository and expose port `5000`.
 - **Railway:** import the repo and set `python app.py` as the start command.
+- **Vercel:** import the GitHub repository in the Vercel dashboard and choose **Other** as the framework preset.
+Set the root directory to the repository root and leave the build command empty to deploy the Dockerfile.
+After linking, every push to `main` automatically triggers a deploy.

 Automation templates built in Zapier or Make.com can be exported as `.zap` or scenario files and included in releases if desired.

+## 🌐 Linking GitHub to Vercel

+1. Sign in to [Vercel](https://vercel.com) and click **New Project**.
+2. Import this repository from GitHub.
+3. Choose **Other** for the framework preset so Vercel respects the `Dockerfile`.
+4. Leave the build command blank and make sure the root directory is the repository root.
+5. Once linked, pushes to the `main` branch trigger automatic deployments.

 ## 🎛️ React Preview Component